fetorres/temporal-segment-networks/README.md

 - `SRC_FOLDER` points to the folder where you put the video dataset
 - `OUT_FOLDER` points to the root folder where the extracted frames and optical images will be put in
 - `NUM_WORKER` specifies the number of GPU to use in parallel for flow extraction, must be larger than 1

+(scripts/extract_optical_flow.sh runs python2 code.
+If you are running python 3, either use a python2 environment to run this script or change "python" to "python2" in scripts/extract_optical_flow.sh)

 The command for running optical flow extraction is as follows